 Although some cats absolutely hate going for a walk on a leash, others will really enjoy it, as they get fresh air and are able to spend time with their favourite human.
 Let the cat get used to the harness at home, and start with a short walk in the garden or around the block.
 If that works you can increase the distance gradually.

 Don’t worry if it proves a real challenge – some cats will never accept the leash, and you should not force them, but if you’re able to take the cat for a walk once a day it can be a great way of exercising (for both you and your cat).

 Depending on what food you are giving your cat as part of his or her new diet, they might not be getting enough of the nutrients they need to stay healthy and active.
 Check the new feeding routine with your vet, and they can recommend supplements that might be good for your cat, such as Omega 3 or multivitamins.

 Create an exciting and enriching environment for your cats

 You want to make sure that your cats are encouraged to move around in the home even when you’re not there to play with them.
 Give them scratching trees, climbing posts and stimulating toys, both to prevent boredom and make sure they stay active.

 If you’ve got an indoor cat, you might want to consider giving your cats the possibility to play outside in a run.

 Help with grooming

 This is not so much a tip as a general thing to think about.
 Overweight cats can sometimes struggle to keep their fur nice and tidy, as they might not have the mobility to reach everywhere.
 While you’re helping your cat lose weight, make sure to stay on top of grooming!

-This entry was posted in Pet Advice on August 13th, 2018 by helenkennedy
+This entry was posted in Cats on August 13th, 2018 by helenkennedy